How to Apply

 A minimum undergraduate GPA of 3.0 is required for admission to any graduate program at UCSB.
 Applicants should specify their general areas of interests and faculty member interest within their application.

 If your application is not advanced by the Biological Engineering Program but deemed a potential fit to one of the Departments/Programs listed below, you may use the transfer permission form to consent for your application to be transferred for possible consideration by up to two other programs.
-Complete the transfer permission form and upload it with your application.
+Complete the Transfer Permission form and upload it with your application as a supplemental document.

 Application Deadline